phpbench/phpbench/docs/writing-benchmarks.rst

         // ...
     }

-Iterations can also be overridden from the command line.
+Iterations can also be overridden from the :ref:`command line <overriding>`.

 Estabilishing State: Before and After
 -------------------------------------